MeteoSwiss-APN/devops/CI.rst

   source <( spack module tcl loads ${SPACK_SPEC} )

-For an example running the COSMO testsuite on the compute nodes of tsa, see :ref:`Testing COSMO with the Testsuite`
+For an example of how to run the COSMO testsuite on the compute nodes of tsa, see :ref:`Testing COSMO with the Testsuite`